 C. Incorporating biblical metaphors that reflect absolute truths

 Arafat had a purpose in choosing biblical metaphors.
-His purpose is to emphasize that in the bible, that is, in the sacred book of the Jewish people, which reflects the word of God and of the prophets, solid proof can be found that, in the end, justice prevails over military might.
+His purpose is to emphasize that in the Bible, that is, in the sacred book of the Jewish people, which reflects the word of God and of the prophets, solid proof can be found that, in the end, justice prevails over military might.
 Incorporating such metaphors reflects the rhetoric of absolute truths, about which there can be no dispute.

 D. The rhetoric of adopting myths that are deeply rooted in Jewish culture